MetatronStudios/md_tts/README.md

 Both servers will run locally and communicate via HTTP APIs.

+When Piper is unavailable, the backend returns a `503` status from `/api/tts` and includes an `X-Piper-Error` header describing the problem.

 ### Environment Variables

 The frontend expects an environment variable `VITE_API_URL` pointing to the back-end API.